 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mandeville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mandeville is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Mandeville who work in management occupations (15.94%), sales jobs (11.67%), and healthcare (7.93%).

 Of important note, Mandeville is also a city of artists.
 Mandeville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mandeville’s character.

 Also of interest is that Mandeville has more people living here who work in computers and math than 95% of the places in the US.

-Mandeville is a somewhat ethnically-diverse city.
 The people who call Mandeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mandeville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mandeville include Irish, French, English, and Italian.
+The greatest number of Mandeville residents report their race to be White, followed by Asian.
+Important ancestries of people in Mandeville include French, German, Italian, English, and Irish.

 The most common language spoken in Mandeville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.